cybardev/cybardev.github.io/content/blog/nixversary-1.md

 - Made PR (awaiting review) to add and maintain Huggingface’s Git-Xet package.
 - Crafted a multi-machine, multi-platform config with shared modules.
 - Maintaining a personal Nix package and module set for stuff I find interesting but don’t quite want to commit to maintaining in upstream Nixpkgs.

+That's the gist of it for now.
+I've been absolutely loving the Nix experience to the point where I don't see myself mov away from it anytime soon.
+If Asahi Linux supported display out over type-C, I'd love to run full-blown NixOS on my Mac.
+Till then, Nix-Darwin, Home Manager, and DevShells have me covered.

+In later posts I will cover the "tricky" bits of Nix and its ecosystem, such as Flakes, Home Manager, the Module System, DevShells, and more.
+Stay tuned\~